Piravom: Politics

+Piravom Assembly Constituency has been incorporated into Kottayam Lok Sabha Constituency, led by Francis George, as a part of the delimitation of parliament seats in India.
+The assembly was previously part of Muvattupuzha Lok Sabha Constituency.
+LDF is ruling Piravom Municipality.
+Adv.
+Julie Sabu is the Chairperson, and K.P.
+Salim, who previously served as MG University Senate member and Panchayat President of Piravom is Vice Chairman.

 Transportation

 The nearest railway station to Piravom is the Piravam Road Railway Station (Velloor), which has stops for all passenger trains and most express trains.
 The nearest major railway station is at Ernakulam.

 The nearest airport, Cochin International Airport, is at Nedumbassery.

 A government transport (KSRTC) bus depot is located at Piravom.

 A private bus stand is located at the center of Piravom.
 The buses provide connectivity to Kochi and nearby towns.

 Location

 The town is situated on the banks of the Muvattupuzha River.